sjud/leptos_tauri_from_scratch/README.md

 name="leptos_tauri_from_scratch_bin"
 path="./src/main.rs"
 ```
-our lib is specified, but unnamed (it will default to the project name in cargo leptos and in cargo tauri)
+our lib is specified, but unnamed (it will default to the project name in cargo leptos and in cargo tauri).
+We need the different crate types for `cargo leptos serve` and `cargo tauri build`
 ```toml
 [lib]
 crate-type = ["staticlib", "cdylib", "rlib"]
 ```
 We've added the override to our cargo leptos metadata.
 ```toml
 [package.metadata.leptos]
 bin-exe-name="leptos_tauri_from_scratch_bin"
 ```
-Our tauri app is going to send server function calls to this address, this is where we'll server our hydratable SSR client from.
+Our tauri app is going to send server function calls to this address, this is aksi where we'll serve our hydratable SSR client from.
 ```
 site-addr = "0.0.0.0:3000"
 ```